hellomaxime/sparkstreaming-hbase/README.md

 # sparkstreaming-hbase

+Start Hadoop and Hbase

+Use `hbase shell` command to verify data in hbase tables

+---

 https://stackoverflow.com/questions/25250774/writing-to-hbase-via-spark-task-not-serializable

----

-Demarrer Hadoop
-Demarrer Hbase

----

-utiliser
-`hbase shell` pour verifier les donnees dans les tables